Slave rebellion: South America and the Caribbean

 Quilombo dos Palmares in Brazil, 1605 to 1694, led by Zumbi dos Palmarés.

 San Basilio de Palenque in Colombia, 16th century to the present, led by Benkos Biohó.

-St. John, 1733, in what was then the Danish West Indies.
-The St. John's Slave Rebellion is one of the earliest and longest lasting slave rebellions in the Americas.
+The St. John's Slave Rebellion of 1733, in St. John, then the Danish West Indies, was one of the earliest and longest lasting slave rebellions in the Americas.
 It ended with defeat, however, and many rebels, including one of the leaders Breffu, committed suicide rather than being recaptured.

 The most successful slave uprising was the Haitian Revolution, which began in 1791 and was eventually led by Toussaint L'Ouverture, culminating in the independent black republic of Haiti.

 Panama also has an extensive history of slave rebellions going back to the 16th century.
 Slaves were brought to the isthmus from many regions in Africa, including the modern day countries of the Congo, Senegal, Guinea, and Mozambique.
 Immediately before their arrival on shore, or very soon after, many enslaved Africans revolted against their captors or participated in mass maroonage or desertion.
 The freed Africans founded communities in the forests and mountains, organized guerrilla bands known as Cimarrones.
 They began a long guerrilla war against the Spanish Conquistadores, sometimes in conjunction with nearby indigenous communities like the Guna and the Guaymí.
 Despite massacres by the Spanish, the rebels fought until the Spanish crown was forced to concede to treaties that granted the Africans a life without Spanish violence and incursions.
 The leaders of the guerrilla revolts included Felipillo, Bayano, Juan de Dioso, Domingo Congo, Antón Mandinga, and Luis de Mozambique.

 The Suriname slave rebellion was marked by constant guerrilla warfare by Maroons and in 1765–1793 by the Aluku.
 This rebellion was led by Boni.